 About Enterprise Content Management (ECM) System

-The Office of Information Technology (OIT) is responsible for maintenance, operation and security of the university's Enterprise Content Management System (Digital Record Storage).
-Digital record storage must conform to the standards set forth within the CSU Chancellor's Executive Order 1031 and the CSU Stanislaus Records/Information Retention Policy.
-Digital record storage (ECM) is managed by the CSU Stanislaus Office of Information Technology.
+The Office of Information Technology (OIT) is responsible for the maintenance, operation and security of the university's Enterprise Content Management System (Digital Record Storage).
+Digital record storage must conform to the standards set forth within the CSU Chancellor's Executive Order 1031 and the Stanislaus State Records/Information Retention Policy.
+Digital record storage (ECM) is managed by the Stanislaus State Office of Information Technology.

 About Record Disposal

 The campus shall adhere to the disposition instructions set forth in the CSU Records Disposition Schedules.
 The Schedules apply to the authoritative copy of the record controlled by the Record Retention Officer and Custodians, not to non-record extra copies that may be created for informational purposes or convenience.

 The Records Retention Officer or designee is responsible for notifying Department Custodians to review data records for paper records in centralized storage, if any, as listed on the schedules and approve the disposition date.
 At minimum, this review should be conducted once a year.
 Department Custodians who choose to store their records within their office shall develop departmental record disposal procedures in conjunction with the Records Retention Officer.